gymreklab/chips/README.md

 conda config --add channels conda-forge
 ```

-Once bioconda is enabled, you can download ChIPs using \
-`conda install chips`.
+Once bioconda is enabled, you can download ChIPs using: `conda install chips`.

 ### From Github